2030 Fleischmann Road

 An increasing number of women are considering getting their breast implants removed for various personal reasons.
-Even though these patients represent a small percentage of women who get breast augmentation, the decision to remove your implants should be made with a board-certified plastic surgeon who has experience performing this complicated procedure.
+Even though these patients from Destin, FL; Dothan, AL; Valdosta and Thomasville, GA; and surrounding areas represent a small percentage of women who get breast augmentation, the decision to remove your implants should be made with a board-certified plastic surgeon who has experience performing this complicated procedure.
 All of our surgeons are experienced in performing explant surgery, often called breast implant removal, at our Tallahassee, FL, practice.

 Why Choose to Remove Breast Implants?

 Our surgeons always inform patients considering breast augmentation that even though breast implants are more durable than ever, they are not lifetime devices and may not last forever.
 At some point, most women who get breast implants will have a second surgery to either replace them—called breast revision surgery—or remove them.
 The most common reasons for having implants removed include:

 Personal changes: People’s preferences change over time about many things, and that’s true about breast implants, too.
 Some women may become more physically active and feel like implants interfere with playing sports or working out.
 Others reach a point in their lives when having larger breasts make them feel self-conscious.

 Complications: The majority of women who get breast implants don’t experience complications, but those who do sometimes believe removing implants is a better option than replacing them.
 The most common complication following breast augmentation surgery is capsular contracture—a condition that occurs when the scar tissue that forms around the implant tightens.